 Living healthfully with diabetes at every stage in life means being aware of your body's, and your condition's, changing demands as you grow older.
-These strategies for managing your diabetes at every stage of your development will help keep you at your best.
-Be sure to test your blood glucose levels and follow the diabetes management plan set by your healthcare professional.
+These strategies for managing your diabetes at every stage of your development are ways to lower blood sugar and will help keep you at your best.
+Be sure to test for healthy glucose levels and follow the diabetes management plan set by your healthcare professional.

 As a Teenager